hskenagy/hannahskenagy.com/_pages/about.md

 During her PhD, Hannah used a combination of airborne field observations and computational modeling techniques to study the chemistry of nitrogen oxides in urban environments, with a particular focus on nighttime and condensed phase chemistry.
 Click [here]({{ site.url }}/assets/pdf/dissertation.pdf) to read Hannah's PhD dissertation.

-As a post-doc, Hannah is integrating modeling and laboratory studies to improve our understanding of atmospheric organic aerosol formation chemistry.
+As a post-doc, Hannah is integrating modeling and laboratory studies to improve our understanding of atmospheric organic aerosol chemistry.

 **Contact**: [hskenagy (at) mit (dot) edu](mailto:hskenagy@mit.edu)